Economy of Idaho

-Gross state product for the state of Idaho in 2015 was $64.9 billion, and the per capita income based on 2015 GDP and 2015 population estimates was $39,100.

-Idaho is an important agricultural state, producing nearly one-third of the potatoes grown in the United States.
+The gross state product (state GDP) for the state of Idaho was $128.1 billion in 2024, and the state's per capita income that year was $61,836.
+Idaho has the 46th highest GDP per capita in the United States of America.Idaho is an important agricultural state.
+It is the top potato-producing state in the United States, and almost one-third of the nation's potatoes are grown in the Snake River Plain, a belt of low-lying land that extends across southern Idaho.
 All three varieties of wheat—dark northern spring, hard red, and soft white—are grown in the state.

 Important industries in Idaho are food processing, lumber and wood products, machinery, chemical products, paper products, electronics manufacturing, silver and other mining, and tourism.
-The world's largest factory for barrel cheese, the raw product for processed cheese is in Gooding, Idaho.
+The world's largest factory for barrel cheese, the raw product for processed cheese, is in Gooding, Idaho.
 It has a capacity of 120,000 metric tons per year of barrel cheese and belongs to the Glanbia group.
-The Idaho National Laboratory (INL) is the largest Department of Energy facility in the country by area.
-INL is an important part of the eastern Idaho economy.
-Idaho also is home to three facilities of Anheuser-Busch which provide a large part of the malt for breweries across the nation.